 How to memorise Chinese characters?

-When students learn Chinese reading and writing, they must, first of all, memorise Chinese characters.
+When students learn Chinese reading and writing, they must memorise a bunch of Chinese characters.

 For Chinese people, such as me, we start this process early.
 After years and years of copying and writing, we gradually memorise thousands of Chinese characters.
-Starting young is certainly an advantage.
+Starting young is an advantage.
 A difficult and repetitious process is dispersed into twelve years of schooling.
-When we look back, we remember those wonderful days with friends, and forget how long and tedious it takes us to grasp learning and writing Chinese.

-But for non-Chinese speakers, who start learning Chinese in their teens or adulthood, the difficulty inherent in the process of memorising Chinese characters is very real.
-It is something they have to overcome.
+But for non-Chinese speakers, who start learning Chinese in their teens or adulthood, the difficulty of memorising Chinese characters is very real.

-Many teachers, including myself, try to gamify (making a game out of studying) this process, and try to make it look easy, such as associating some Chinese characters with a picture or a story, breaking down characters into their components, making some characters into a bingo game, or searching for words in a grid of characters.
-These educational “games” are very nice and necessary.
-But they can not replace the hard and studious work students undertake by themselves for the purpose of memorising all the Chinese characters required.
+Many teachers try to gamify this process, try to make it easy.
+They often associate Chinese characters with pictures or stories, or break down characters into their strokes, components or radicals, or make characters into bingo games, or search for words in a grid of characters, and so on.
+These “games” are nice and necessary.
+But they can not replace the work students do by themselves, the act of writing using their hands.

 Definitions of memorising Chinese characters

-The Chinese writing system has very unique characteristics, which can define what memorising Chinese characters is precisely.
-We will discuss what memorising characters means and why it is such a challenging task.
-Then strategies will follow.
+Let’s first discuss what memorising characters means and why it is such a challenging task.
+Then methods will follow.

-From this analysis, we understand that any strategies of memorising Chinese characters must involve both sound and form at the same time.
+From this analysis, we understand that any methods of memorising Chinese characters must involve both sound and form at the same time.

-Therefore, memorising Chinese characters really should and must go beyond memorising individual characters.
-The memorising units must be at least words.
-For some characters which can be used in building a structure, such as 就 and 般, the memorising units must be sentences.
+Therefore, memorising Chinese characters must go beyond memorising individual characters.
+The memorising units must be at least words, and on some occasions, sentences.

-However, there are some technical difficulties because there are just way too many words!
+However, there are just way too many words!
 Most students have to depend on teachers or textbooks to index these words to much smaller and manageable pools.
-For beginner students, the pool must be tiny.
-In Chinese Reading and Writing 1, there is a miniature pool of words made with 70 Chinese characters.
-As students progress and their reading and writing ability grows, the pools get bigger and bigger.

 Now, we can summarise that memorising characters must involve the following:

-The following strategies cover some or all aspects of these elements.
+I propose the following methods.
 Some take a few minutes, while some hours.
-There are loud ones, more repetitious ones, more meaningful ones, or more like test ones.
-Some are good to use at home and some are good riding on the train.
-Some are good for general review and some are good for test preparation.
-These can be the beginning of a very long list.
-So if you wish to share any strategies, drop me a line.
+Some are good at home and some are good while riding on the train.
+Some for general review and some for test preparation.

-A few words here to explain the last strategy.
+A few words here to explain the method #9.
 If there is a novel, an article, a story or a poem that students like, they can copy the entire Chinese text.
-This will take them out from the limitation of words.
-And it is also more interesting when they write something they like.
-As they will be copying a large number of texts.
-Gradually they will have a solid base of Chinese characters, words, and structures.